 - % Done changed from 0 to 50

 Added warning in commit fbdf34c2b26e90f7c6e077eb54be53cae03d100f - and previous connection is preserved.

 Setting this task as 50% Done because real fix would be to allow several files with same file name, but different paths and also different names in the browser.

 Perhaps adding and incremental counter to the name would do the trick?

-#3 Updated by Olivier Dalang about 6 years ago
+#3 Updated by Olivier Dalang over 6 years ago

 Hi !
 Thanks for quick reaction !!